Yuliia-M-QA/profile-description/README.md

 - Understanding of STLC and SDLC: Agile (scrum, kanban)
 - Learning a GitHub )

+##Achivements

+- 11.2024 Finalist of the Dev Challenge XXI
+- 11.2021 Finalist of the Dev Challenge XVIII
+- 11.2020 Finalist of the Dev Challenge XVII

-Complete 'Python fundamentals course' via UDEMY
+Obtained certification 'DataArt Winter IT Camp 2025' Complete 'Python fundamentals course' via UDEMY

 Work with this OS: Windows, MacOS/Linux